 Note: Ashley’s $4,800 credit plus Jason’s $3,200 credit equals $8,000.
 The total of the credits can’t be more than $8,000.

 Option 2: Based on their ownership interests, they could each get 50 percent of the $8,000 credit, or $4,000.

 Option 3: The entire $8,000 credit could go to either Ashley or Jason because each is eligible.

 Same as the first scenario, except Ashley’s AGI is $150,000.

-Because Ashley’s AGI is greater than $145,000, she is not eligible for the credit.
+Because Ashley’s AGI is greater than $145,000, the credit is not available.

 Jason can take the entire $8,000.

 Same as the first scenario.
-However, Ashley, who bought a home in 2000, lived there until she sold it in 2009.
+However, Ashley, who bought a home in 2000, lived there until it was sold it in 2009.

-Because Ashley owned a home during the three-year period ending on the date she and Jason purchased their home, Ashley isn’t eligible for the credit.
+Because Ashley owned a home during the three-year period ending on the date they purchased their home, Ashley isn’t eligible for the credit.